micag2025/llmed_certification_FineTuneFlow/README.md

 - Tokens-per-second throughput
 - An overall efficiency score (accuracy vs speed)

-Basic preprocessing has been performed, including tokenization of dialogues with appropriate padding and truncation, batch preparation for seq2seq models, and selection of a subset from the HighlightSUM train split for benchmarking
+Basic preprocessing has been performed, including `tokenization of dialogues` with appropriate padding and truncation, `batch preparation` for seq2seq models, and `selection of a subset from the HighlightSUM train split` for benchmarking.
+In details, the basic preprocessing performed is based on:
-Basic preprocessing performed:
 - **Tokenization**:
   - All text inputs (`dialogue`) are tokenized using the model-specific tokenizer.
   - For causal models, if `pad_token` was missing, it was set to `eos_token` to allow batching/padding.